 \paragraph{Dynamical causal representation learning:} The previous iteration of this work~\citep{lachapelle2022disentanglement} concurrently with \citet{CITRIS} introduced latent variables identifiability guarantees for dynamical latent models based on sparse interventions. \citet{lippe2022icitris} later proposed a generalization in which instantaneous causal connections are allowed.
-Key differences with the present work are (i) \citet{lippe2022icitris} considers interventions with \textit{known targets} while the present work (as well as \citet{lachapelle2022disentanglement}) consider interventions with \textit{unknown targets}; (ii) \citet[Theorem~5]{lachapelle2022disentanglement} and Theorems~\ref{thm:nonparam_dis_z} \& \ref{thm:expfam_dis_z} do not need interventions to disentangle since they leverage sparsity of the temporal dependencies, contrarily to \citet{lippe2022icitris}; (iii) \citet{lippe2022icitris} allows for instantaneous causal connections, unlike the present work; and (iv) \citet{lippe2022icitris} demonstrates their approach on image data.
-The concurrent work of \citet{causeOccam2021} independently proposed a very similar approach which also learns a sparse latent causal graph relating them together and to actions using binary masks, but focuses on testing various algorithmic variants and verifies empirically that the approach works on interactive environments rather than on formal identifiability guarantees. \citet{lopez2022learninglong,lei2022variational} found that such models adapt to sparse interventions more quickly than their entangled counterparts. \citet{keurti2023homomorphism} discusses disentanglement in the temporal regimes through the lens of group theory but does not provide identifiability guarantees.
+The key differences from the present work are (i) \citet{lippe2022icitris} considers interventions with \textit{known targets}, while the present work (as well as \citet{lachapelle2022disentanglement}) considers interventions with \textit{unknown targets}; (ii) \citet[Theorem~5]{lachapelle2022disentanglement} and Theorems~\ref{thm:nonparam_dis_z} \& \ref{thm:expfam_dis_z} do not necessarily need interventions to disentangle since they leverage sparsity of the temporal dependencies, contrary to \citet{lippe2022icitris}; (iii) \citet{lippe2022icitris} allows instantaneous causal connections, unlike the present work; and (iv) \citet{lippe2022icitris} demonstrates their approach on image data.
+We hypothesize that the \textit{partially-perfect interventions} from \citet{lippe2022icitris} in which instantaneous causal effects are disabled might be enough to get identifiability in our framework.
+We leave this for future work.
+The concurrent work of \citet{causeOccam2021} independently proposed an approach very similar to ours, which also learns a sparse latent causal graph over latent variables and actions using binary masks, but focuses on testing various algorithmic variants and empirically verifies that the approach works on interactive environments rather than formal identifiability guarantees. \citet{lopez2022learninglong,lei2022variational} found that such models adapt to sparse interventions more quickly than their entangled counterparts. \citet{keurti2023homomorphism} discusses disentanglement in temporal regimes through the lens of group theory but does not provide identifiability guarantees.
 Recently, \citet{BISCUIT} proposed a model similar to ours with disentanglement guarantees based on the constraint that the effect of the variable $\va^{t-1}$ (analogous to $R$ in their work) on each $\vz^t_i$ is mediated by a deterministic binary variable.